Bangkok Travel Guide

 • Mall-based cooling breaks: strong flexible option when weather and heat make outdoor wandering less attractive.

-• Skyline and city-view areas around modern districts: useful for atmosphere without another ticket purchase.
+• City-view areas around modern districts: useful for atmosphere without another ticket purchase.

 • Neighborhood food and street-life wandering: one of the strongest flexible Bangkok experiences if you keep the route compact.